7 Ways to Prevent Overindulgence at Wine Festivals

 Wine and food go hand-in-hand for a reason.
 A well-fed body absorbs alcohol slower, which helps prevent that dreaded mid-afternoon spiral.
 Go for complex carbs, lean protein, and healthy fats before the event.

-See also 7 How to Manage Allergies and Dietary Restrictions at Wine Festivals
+See also 4 Hydration Hacks to Avoid Dehydration at Wine Festivals

 Consider Your Food Allergies